Today’s guest: Araucaria angustifolia, commonly known as an araucaria tree, Paraná pine, or candelabra tree

 Sofia Ceiba: Wow!
 Not many organisms around today can say that they had dinosaur snacks in the family tree.
 Family tree, oops, forgive the pun.
 Speaking of being a tree, why are you sometimes called a candelabra tree?

-Cari Araucaria: It’s those humans again naming us after something that we remind them of.
+Cari Araucaria: It’s those humans again, naming us after something we remind them of.
 My canopy sticks out of the top of the forest and reminds people of something called a candelabra, whatever that is.

-Sofia Ceiba: My producer is telling me that a candelabra is a metal thing that holds candles.
+Sofia Ceiba: My producer is telling me that a candelabra is a branched metal or wooden thing that holds candles.

 Cari Araucaria: Those humans are causing us araucaria trees some worry.